hapi-server/client-matlab/binary_compare.md

 Or re-define our current formats.

 Given that we have not announced version 1.2, we should carefully consider re-defining the formats.
 When we discussed the formats orginally, the [premature optimization](http://ubiquity.acm.org/article.cfm?id=1513451) cliche was used a justification for not worring about the obvious efficiency penalty of using IS0-8601 strings in the output formats.
 This was unfortunate and I think that we should fix this.
+We have not announced 1.2 publicly yet and we should use this opportunity to get things right the first time.

 # Motivations